mhenke/neovim-protocol-2015/level_design_guide.md

 ## Task Design

 - **Number of Tasks:** Keep the number of tasks between 3-5 per level to avoid overwhelming the user.
+- **Coverage of Keybindings (NEW EMPHASIS):** For each level, the `tasks` should explicitly require or strongly encourage the use of *most* of the `newKeys` defined for that level.
+Every new keybinding introduced in the `hints` should ideally have a corresponding task (or be part of a sequence task) that forces its usage.
+This ensures comprehensive learning and active practice of each command.
 - **Task Types:** Use the following task types to create a variety of challenges:
     - `cursor_on`: For simple navigation tasks where the exact path doesn't matter.
     - `command_and_cursor_on`: To enforce the use of a specific command to reach a target.
 This is the preferred way to teach navigation commands.